petercrippsIBM/art-ledger/docs/01 Setup.md

 # Step 1: Setup a Development Environment
-As we'll be building this project locally and trying it out there first we need to install a number of tools to do this.
+We need a number of tools installed locally to develop our network.
 The best place to get instructions for how to do setup of an environment is from [here](https://console.bluemix.net/docs/services/blockchain/develop_install.html#installing-a-development-environment).
 To install the prerequisites follow the instructions [here](https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html).
 These give information for both Ubuntu and macOS.

-If you need to uninstall an environment that you previously set up follow the instructions [here](https://hyperledger.github.io/composer/latest/installing/uninstall-dev-env).
+If you need to *uninstall* an environment that you previously set up follow the instructions [here](https://hyperledger.github.io/composer/latest/installing/uninstall-dev-env).

-What follows here mostly assumes you are using macOS because that's the machine I use.
-Note that for macOS you need to download Xcode (for the C++ compiler, used to install native Node.js modules) from the [AppStore](https://itunes.apple.com/bm/app/xcode/id497799835?mt=12) if you don't have it.
-This is a BIG application and for me tool several hours to download so you may want to kick that off and then go to bed or for a long walk.
+What follows mostly assumes you are using macOS because that's the OS I use (currently v10.13.5).
+For macOS you also need to download Xcode (for the C++ compiler, used to install native Node.js modules) from the [AppStore](https://itunes.apple.com/bm/app/xcode/id497799835?mt=12) if you don't have it.
+This is a **BIG** application and for me took several hours to download so you may want to kick that off and then go to bed or for a long walk.

 **Important Note** You can get a number of problems if you don't load compatible versions of these tools.
 In particular take note of the fact you need to install the LTS (long term support) version of Node using the command: `nvm use --lts`.
 If you don't do this you can get problems later on when trying to use tools such as **yo**.
 See the section on [possible errors](../docs/Possible%20Errors.md) for more information.